-We provide a Linux binary of HiFrog which runs from the console.
-The binary receives as input from the user a C-program with assertions to be verified, a set of parameters and the function summaries (either interpolation-based or user-defined) in the SMT-LIB Standard v.
+HiFrog binary receives as input from the user a C-program with assertions to be verified, a set of parameters and the function summaries (either interpolation-based or user-defined) in the SMT-LIB Standard v.
 2.0.

-HiFrog uses the CProver framework.
+HiFrog uses the CPROVER framework for pre-processing of C and translation to goto-program.
 All loops and a recursive function calls in the program should be unrolled using the command line --unwind <N>, where <N> is the number of loop iterations and the recursive depth.
-Any non-dened function is used to draw random values of an Integer, and any declared-only function is used to draw random values of a specic type (commonly denoted as nondet_Int(), nondet_Long(), etc.).
-The assumptions on the code for the verification process are given using __CPROVER assume() notation, and thus, we can limit the values of non-deterministically chosen variables to a specic range or interval.
+Any non-defined function is used to draw random values of an Integer, and any declared-only function is used to draw random values of a specific type (commonly denoted as nondet_int(), nondet_long(), etc.).
+The assumptions on the code for the verification process are given using __CPROVER_assume() notation, and thus, we can limit the values of non-deterministically chosen variables to a specific range or interval.

 Basic Functionality of HiFrog

 In this section, we explain how HiFrog constructs a function summary for an assertion (also referred to as to claim) and reuses it for another claim.
 The first example, shown in Fig. 1, consists of a function that randomly gets 1000 integers and returns their sum.

 Use of Function summarization in verifying different assertions: In this example, we add assertions to the C-program that HiFrog verifies.
 The C-program with three assertions is shown in Fig. 1.
 Run HiFrog to check the first and the third assertion as follows:

 $ rm __summaries $ ./hifrog --logic qflra ex1_lra.c --claim 1 $ ./hifrog --logic qflra ex1_lra.c --claim 3

 Note that summaries should not be removed after running the first claim.